Brachycephalic Obstructive Airway Syndrome (BOAS) Surgery in Wolverhampton

 What is BOAS?

-The soft tissues of the nose and throat in some brachycephalic dogs may be excessive and can lead to partial obstruction of their airways.
+In some brachycephalic dogs, the soft tissues of the nose and throat may be excessive and lead to partial obstruction of their airways.
 This makes it difficult for these dogs to breathe normally, causing noisy breathing and often heavy panting.
 This condition is a progressive disorder that can impair a dog’s ability to;

 - Exercise and play – reduced ability, slow, may appear lazy or less inclined to go for a walk.